forestgrape/coronavirus/index.md

   - [Individual Transmission and Susceptibility](5_epidemiological/individual_susceptibility_and_transmission.md): Added evidence for the hypothesis that the average viral and the positivity rate are correlated (already online since 27.12.21).
   - [Omicron Chapter](2_biological/omicron.md): Summary updated: 1) Omicron infects the lungs less.
 In agreement, in vitro experiments show that lung cells are less susceptible to Omicron - likely since Omicron enters cells mainly via the endosomal cathepsin primed pathway and not through the TMPRSS2 primed cell surface pathway.
 2) A few month after vaccination the efficacy against infection can turn negative (once infected, the vaccine induced immunity still protects against severe disease).
 Both observations provide evidence for the hypothesis of immune cell infection.

 - > 20-22/27.12.
 Sorry.
 Without the peace of mind for careful considerations and concise, factual and tactful formulations, the page was rushed out to a wider audience.
-For example, some statements regarding the safety of vaccines were much to dramatic (and partly still are) - quite a few of these were formulated in a different situation and with a different (narrower) audience in mind.
+For example, some statements regarding the safety of vaccines were much to dramatic (and partly still are) - quite a few of these were formulated in a different situation.
 Corrections in work.
 To keep in mind, the focus of this page is on (corona)viruses what they do, how they transmit and how to handle them.
 Mistakes of any form [are likely to] happen regularly on this page.

 - 20/21/22.12.
-Help & Feedback of any kind, especially improvements suggestions, is always welcome (witotraub@gmail.com/@runbox.com).
+Help & Feedback of any kind, especially improvements suggestions including pointing out mistakes, is always welcome (witotraub@gmail.com/@runbox.com).

 - 20.12.
 Correctly linked [Omicron chapter](2_biological/omicron.md) and moved the announcement to [Recent Topics](#recent-topics-added).